Landeyjahöfn

-Previously, the Herjólfur ferry sailed to Þorlákshöfn, taking around 3 hours, now only taking around 30 minutes.
-The distance from Landeyjahöfn to Vestmannaeyjar is now only around 12 km, in contrast to 75 km to Þorlákshöfn.
+Previously, the Herjólfur ferry sailed from Þorlákshöfn, taking approximately 3 hours to cover the 75 km to Vestmannaeyjar.
+The distance from Landeyjahöfn to Vestmannaeyjar is around 12 km, and the ferry now takes only 30 minutes.

-Being constructed on sand, it has had considerable issues with sand/silt buildup and needs to be dredged regularly.
+Being constructed on sand, the harbour has had considerable issues with sand and silt buildup and needs to be dredged regularly.
+During periods of poor weather and high wave height (especially during winter) the ferry is redirected to Þorlákshöfn.

 Ship-to-shore connection

-In August 2020, an electric ferry charging station was installed to charge the new hybrid-electric Herjólfur ferry.
+In August 2020, an electric ferry charging station was installed to charge a new hybrid-electric Herjólfur ferry introduced in 2019.
 When sailing between Vestmannaeyjar and Landeyjahöfn, it runs purely on electricity.

 The charger couples automatically with the ferry once it has docked and charges the ferry in 30 minutes while loading/unloading passengers and goods, with a power output of 2.5MW.
 The ferry has a 3MWh battery.
 The system saves around 50,000 litres of fuel per week and 3.5 million tonnes of CO_{2} per year.